Finbuckle/Finbuckle.Website/docs/v6.13.1/EFCore.md

 ```

 Database context classes derived from `MultiTenantDbContext` will automatically
 respect the `[MultiTenant]` attribute.
-Otherwise a database context class can
+Otherwise, a database context class can
 be configured to respect the attribute by calling `ConfigureMultiTenant` in the
 `OnModelCreating` method.